 Brain or spinal injuries differ in complexity and severity and range in effect from mild to severe.
-An estimated 1.7 Americans have a traumatic brain injury (TBI) each year (CDC), while about 12,000 Americans get spinal cord injuries (National Spinal Cord Injury Association).
+In the United States, there are an estimated 2.87 million Traumatic Brain Injury (TBI)-related emergency department visits, hospitalizations, and deaths each year (CDC), while there are nearly 18,000 new spinal cord injuries each year (National Spinal Cord Injury Association).

 Symptoms of TBI can range from brief loss of consciousness, headache and confusion to those symptoms plus persistent headache, repeated vomiting or nausea, and convulsions or seizures.
 Chronic traumatic encephalopathy, a progressive disease caused by repeated brain trauma, can lead to memory loss, confusion, personality and behavior changes, and difficulty with attention, organizing thoughts and balance and motor skills.
 Spinal cord injuries often impair body function, ranging from limited or weak movement to no function below the level of the injury.